 - Which industry are these companies active in?

 - Is there any sector of that industry which is particularly important?

 It is then necessary to clarify how best to approach your target group.
 Are these clients active on the Internet, and could they perhaps be contacted via Facebook or through other social media content?
 Could a professional network such as LinkedIn be used?
 Do these clients regularly visit specific tradeshows or events?

 In addition, the objectives of the proposed measures should also be defined – because it makes a big difference whether the aim is to generate leads or simply to raise awareness of a company or brand.

 If these questions can be clarified, concrete steps can then follow.
-The internet plays a key role here, because, despite the importance of tradeshows and events, online measures are becoming increasingly important in B2B marketing.
+The internet plays a key role here, because, despite the importance of tradeshows and events, online measures are becoming increasingly important in B2B copy.
 Generally speaking, it is advisable to use a combination of measures because they often complement each other and thus create a certain synergy effect.